-Learning Disability resources
+Learning Disability resources for healthcare professionals

 A learning disability affects the way a person understands information and how they communicate.
 This means they can have difficulty:

 - understanding new or complex information

 Around 1.5 million people in the UK have a learning disability.
 It's thought up to 350,000 people have a severe learning disability.
 This figure is increasing.
 You can find out more about learning disabilities on the NHS website.

 NHS North Yorkshire CCG is legally required to follow the Accessible Information Standard.
 This means that someone who needs it should have their information in a way that is easy to read and understand.